technologyashands/technologyashands.github.io/_artists/susan-weinthaler.md

 Susan Weinthaler makes individual works of art called Bits.
 Each Bit is outfitted with a magnetic backing and is mounted on a steel canvas with other works to create a collection with infininte arrangements.
 Susan encourages the viewer to engage with her work and explore all of it's possibilities.

 Susan's newest work, which is currently being created, explores the usage of a vinegar solution and a car battery to etch unique artworks onto her metallic surfaces.
-This permanent etching process was of course, discovered through some online research.
+This permanent etching process was discovered through online research.

 ##PROCESS
 ![](https://cdn.shopify.com/s/files/1/0296/9253/files/SUSAN-WEINTHALER-PROCESS-1.jpg?13615407881001651761)